hainegroup/oceanspy/docs/quick.rst

     od_cutout = ospy.open_oceandataset.from_netcdf('filename.nc')

-15. Opening the netCDF file using OceanSpy will allow you to use OceanSpy's functions whether you are using SciServer or your own computer.
-For example, the following line plots an animation of mean potential density anomaly.
+15. Opening the netCDF file using OceanSpy will allow you to call OceanSpy's functions whether you are using SciServer or your own computer.
+For example, the following line plots an animated TS diagram color-coded by potential density anomaly (previously computed).

 .. code-block:: ipython
     :class: no-execute

-    anim = od_cutout.animate.horizontal_section(varName='Sigma0', plotType='contourf', meanAxes='Z', vmin=26.5, vmax=27.5)
+    anim = od_cutout.animate.TS_diagram(colorName='Sigma0', meanAxes='Z')

 The :ref:`get_started` is just a small cutout from a high-resolution realistic dataset.
 Click :ref:`datasets` for a list of datasets available on SciServer.